 Who provides a person with continuity of care for all the stages of life, from birth to their final days?
 It’s their family physician, of course!
-When it comes time to choose a speciality in your medical education, you’ve got to go with your passion.
-People like you are drawn to the opportunity to care for the patient as a whole.
+When it comes time to choose a speciality in your medical education, you have to go with your passion.
+You will have the opportunity to care for the patient as a whole.
 And not just their physical health.

-Caring for your patients in the diverse contexts of their lives, families, and communities, you will see — and improve — much wider health issues.
-And every day, and every patient, brings unique and exciting opportunities for you to learn and grow as a professional.
+Family physicians specialize in the whole person.
+Caring for your patients, alongside members of a health care team, in the diverse contexts of patients’ lives, families, and communities, you will see—and improve—a much greater range of health issues.
+Every day and every patient bring unique and exciting opportunities for you to learn and grow as a professional.